-Since the beginning of the year, we have been able to offer well over a hundred and forty counselling sessions to our clients.
+Since the beginning of the year, we have been able to offer well over two hundred and twenty counselling sessions to our clients.

 Domestic abuse can have a massive negative effect on mental health.
 It is believed that abuse is often the main factor in the development of depression, anxiety and other mental health disorders, eating disorders, substance misuse, and may lead to sleep disturbances, self-harm, suicide and attempted suicide.